-Taking accountability for its customers, Xpenditure is finalising the adjustment of its services to ensures a smooth transition coming May — all users will be compliant with the new rules from day one, without having to adapt anything on their side.
+Taking accountability for its customers, Rydoo is finalising the adjustment of its services to ensures a smooth transition coming May — all users will be compliant with the new rules from day one, without having to adapt anything on their side.

 Integrating local regulations

 There's also lots to win on a national level.
 Take Germany, where employee expense management is notoriously complicated.
 A cocktail of specific local regulations creates a unique situation — for example, German per diems.
 These special rules often result in a lot of manual input and calculation, with small mistakes potentially leading to unexpected fines and other implications.

 Again, Rydoo aims to give its customers a seamless integration with these local requirements.
 Per diems for Germany and several other countries are automatically generated in the platform and calculated based on the trip details.
 This ensures that all reports are fully compliant with the local laws.

 Regtech isn't just useful for established companies — it can also provide individuals with powerful tools.

 Stripe Atlas is another great example of an incredibly effective regtech product.
 For a one-time fee, it offers entrepreneurs worldwide an all-inclusive package for starting a new US-based business.
 Atlas takes care of pretty much all bureaucratic hassle, like incorporating the company in the US and setting you up with a local bank account.
 For an added fee, they'll even help with preparing your tax returns.